 If you’re not within walking distance, you can hire a small shuttle van or bus to transport students to your dojo.
 You might also be able to host classes in the school gymnasium during the gap between school and work.

-These are just a few ideas to help get a steady flow of new students through your door.
+These are just a few ideas to help get a steady flow of new students through your door and into your dojo software.
 Stay tuned to the Zen Planner blog, as we’ll have a follow-up post with more ideas to help you develop a solid acquisition strategy next year!

 Looking for additional ways to grow your martial arts school?
 Get your free copy of our Insider’s Guide to Student Recruitment!